certtools/intelmq/docs/Bots.md

 * **Feed parameters** (see above)
 * `file`: Name of downloaded file.
 * `rsync_path`: Path to file.
 It can be "/home/username/directory" or "username@remote_host:/home/username/directory"
+* `temp_directory`: Path of a temporary state directory to use for rsync'd files.
+Optional.
+Default: `/opt/intelmq/var/run/rsync_collector/`.

 * * *